 6.7 Currently HESA performance indicators and other national datasets relating to socio-economic background do not take adequate account of the entry requirements of individual institutions.
-Whilst they take some account of attainment, they do not do so in sufficient detail for highly selective institutions such as Cambridge where the average candidate admitted has 2.5 A\ grades with specific subject entry requirements.
-For the present we have adjusted our HESA low participation neighbourhood benchmark in line with the results of our research in relation to state school entry and will use this as our five-year target.
-For 2012 entry we consider that to maintain the present level will prove to be demanding, but we aim to make annual progress thereafter (with allowance for statistical variation) to 4.0%.
+Whilst they take some account of attainment, they do not do so in sufficient detail for highly selective institutions such as Cambridge where the average candidate admitted has 2.5 A grades with specific subject entry requirements.
+For the present we have adjusted our HESA low participation neighbourhood benchmark in line with the results of our research in relation to state school entry and will use this as our target.
+We consider that to maintain the pre-2012 entry level will prove to be demanding in the first year, but we aim to make annual progress thereafter (with allowance for statistical variation) to 4.0%.
 We will seek data through HESA or otherwise to amend or update our target in relation to socio-economic background in a revised access agreement next year.